MakeSchool-Tutorials/Make-Cookies/P06-Building-The-End-Game/content.md

 ![Alice in Wonderland](assets/alice.jpeg "Alice in Wonderland")
 “Would you tell me, please, which way I ought to go from here?'
-'That depends a good deal on where you want to get to,' said the Cat.
+"That depends a good deal on where you want to get to," said the Cat.
-'I don't much care where -' said Alice.
+"I don't much care where -" said Alice.
-'Then it doesn't matter which way you go,' said the Cat.
+"Then it doesn't matter which way you go," said the Cat.

-'- so long as I get SOMEWHERE,' Alice added as an explanation.
+"- so long as I get SOMEWHERE," Alice added as an explanation.
-'Oh, you're sure to do that,' said the Cat, 'if you only walk long enough.”
+"Oh, you're sure to do that," said the Cat, "if you only walk long enough.”
 ― Lewis Carroll, Alice in Wonderland

 You're on the right path, so let's keep on walking.